-asialaw Profiles 2020 rated our Firm as an outstanding Kazakhstan law firm for such areas of practice as Competition & Antitrust and Dispute Resolution & Litigation, as a highly recommended firm for Corporate/M&A, Energy & Natural Resources, Labour & Employment and Restructuring & Insolvency, and as a recommended firm for Banking & Finance, Intellectual Property, Projects & Infrastructure and Tax Law.
-It is worth noting that asialaw Profiles 2020 ranked SZP partners Amir Begdesenov, Arman Berdalin, Rustam Ospanov, Yelena Tyureikina and Vitaliy Vodolazkin as Kazakhstan leading lawyers.
+asialaw Profiles 2021 singled out SZP lawyers in such key areas of practice as Dispute Resolution, Corporate, M&A, Competition & Antitrust, and Tax Law. asialaw Profiles 2021 added service excellence awards.
 It is worth noting that Sayat Zholshy & Partners is the only law firm on the Kazakhstan market of legal services whose Competition & Antitrust practice was ranked as outstanding and Restructuring & Insolvency as highly recommended.
-Partner Amir Begdesenov was ranked as the Rising Star Lawyer in two areas of practice overseen by him - Competition & Antitrust and Intellectual Property.
 According to a partner at a rival firm, "the firm is famous for this practice".
 "I have been extremely impressed by the quality of work of this firm.
 The IP team is extremely responsive and knowledgeable and I could not fault their performance," says a client.

 According to the latest survey conducted by International Financial Law Review (IFLR1000) - a guide to the world's leading financial and corporate law firms and lawyers - Sayat Zholshy & Partners, once again, advocated its professionalism and was distinguished by IFLR1000 experts in such areas of practice as Financial & Corporate Law and Project Development.
 In 2020, IFLR1000 again singled out Senior Partner Arman Berdalin as "highly regarded" in M&A practice.

 Since 2012, Sayat Zholshy & Partners has been acting as a partner of International Finance Corporation (IFC) in Doing Business, an annual review performed by the World Bank.
 SZP partners and associates have been receiving letters of gratitude and privilege for their weighty contribution to the project.